Iran turns to barter for food as sanctions cripple imports

 Danish shipping company A.P.
 Moller-Maersk told Reuters this week it had suspended new oil tanker deals with Iran due to the EU measures.

-German container shipping group Hapag-Lloyd said on Thursday it no longer offered limited services to Iran.
+German container shipping group Hapag-Lloyd said Thursday it no longer offered limited services to Iran.
 It had already ended consignments last year to Tidewater-run ports.

 Iran faces a bigger challenge if U.S. lawmakers pass sanctions on its main tanker group, the privately run National Iranian Tanker Company (NITC) with a fleet of 40 tankers, or on the state-owned National Iranian Oil Company.